What Taxpayers Should Know about the Coronavirus Pandemic

 March 19, 2020 by Joshua Smeltzer

-UPDATE – On Friday, March 20, 200 Treasury Secretary Steven Mnuchin announced on Twitter that the administration has moved the IRS deadline for filing taxes from April 15 to July 15 due to the disruption caused by the coronavirus.
-The original extension only applied to the deadline for payment and not filing and this recent statement would extend both deadlines.
+UPDATE – On Friday, March 20, 2020, Treasury Secretary Steven Mnuchin announced on Twitter that the administration has moved the IRS deadline for filing taxes from April 15 to July 15 due to the disruption caused by the coronavirus.
+The original extension only applied to the deadline for payment and not filing, but this recent statement would extend both deadlines.

 The IRS announced that the looming April 15th deadline for paying 2019 taxes will be extended for 90 days.
 The IRS issued an official notice (Notice 2020-17) extending the due date for Federal income tax payments, normally due April 15, 2020, to July 15, 2020.
 This extension applies to payments due of up to $10 million for corporations and up to $1 million for individuals.
 The extension does not automatically change the April 15, 2020 deadline to file your tax return, unless you file a separate request for extension, only the requirement to pay amounts due.
 The reason for the extension, according to the government, is to provide approximately $300 billion of additional liquidity in the economy.

 Many taxpayers are familiar with the automatic six-month extension of time to file their U.S. Individual income tax return by filing Form 4868.
 However, this extension of the time to file does not extend the time to pay and taxpayers must estimate and pay amounts due or face potential penalties and interest.
 This extension to pay allows taxpayers to keep amounts due for an additional 90 days to help with current expenses.
 However, if you are due a refund you should file your return on time, or sooner, so those amounts can be refunded as soon as possible and provide funds during this time of need.